 Same Game Parlays

 My last part of the strategy is to parlay some of these props into a Same Game Parlay for higher payouts.
-I might go with Turner Over 1.5 Total Bases, Walker Buehler Over 6.5 Strikeouts, and the Los Angeles Dodgers on the moneyline for more upside.
+I might go with Turner Over 1.5 Total Bases, Aaron Nola Over 6.5 Strikeouts, and the Philadelphia Phillies on the moneyline for more upside.

 Same Game Parlays are great because you can select correlated outcomes.
-If the Dodgers won that particular game, it’s likely that Buehler pitched well, meaning that he probably got at least seven strikeouts.
+If the Phillies won that particular game, it’s likely that Nola pitched well, meaning that he probably got at least seven strikeouts.